The Nutritional Benefits of Butter from Grass fed Animals

 The Essential Role of Fatty Acids

+These fats aid brain activity and regulate the nervous system.
 Studies show that these essential nutrients also take center stage when producing hormones needed for healthy body function.

 Fat-Soluble Vitamins in Grass-Fed Butter

 Grass-fed butter contains many fat-soluble vitamins, including vitamins A and K2.
 These vitamins have many health benefits.
-It's loaded with Vitamin A and K2, which have impressive health benefits.

 Vitamin K2 - A Unique Health Promoter

 Vitamin K2 plays an essential role in the body by redirecting calcium to where it should be.
-Instead of letting calcium build up in your arteries or kidneys, Vitamin K2 ensures that it gets transported into your bones and teeth where it belongs.
+Instead of letting calcium build up in your arteries or kidneys, vitamin K2 ensures that it gets transported into your bones and teeth where it belongs.

 This promotes bone strength and helps keep your heart healthy by preventing arterial calcification.